lokesh/lightbox2/README.md

 ## Changelog

-### v2.7.4 - UNRELEASED
+### v2.8.0 - UNRELEASED

-- [x] Revert jquery dep version to 2.x from 1.x.
-Added note to Lightbox page about using jQuery 1.x to get IE6, 7, and 8 support.
 - [ ] Document options.
 - [ ] Add build steps to readme.
 - [ ] Add module compatibility (AMD, etc).

+### v2.7.4 - 2015-06-23

+- [Change] Revert jquery dep version to 2.x from 1.x.
+Added note to Lightbox page about using jQuery 1.x to get IE6, 7, and 8 support.

 ### v2.7.3 - 2015-06-22